DoggyApp/.github/profile/README.md

   > * intergrating security tools
   > * deep diving into kubernetes security...
   > Delving more into application security and AWS security to make sure that the whole structure is secure...
-  > * Implement AWS WAF and maybe CloudWatch, or see what I can do with Grafana and Loki.
+  > * Implement AWS WAF, or see what I can do with Grafana and Loki.
   > * Implement AWS security scanning features and see how they compare to Nessus (using multiple scanning tools provides defence in depth).

 - Rewrite the CloudFormation code in Terraform, just so I can pick it up.